TheGaBr0/PlayTimeManager/Tutorials/join_streak_rewards.md

 There are two key types of streaks tracked for each player:

 ### 🔸 Absolute Join Streak
-This is the total number of consecutive days a player has logged in **without skipping a day**.
+This is the total number of consecutive days a player has logged in **without skipping # times**, where **#** is determined by `reset-joinstreak.missed-joins`.
 It is **always tracked**, even if the Join Streak system is deactivated or there are no rewards configured.
 The streak will only reset if the player breaks the streak.

 > **Note:** Absolute Join Streaks cannot be used in the Join Streak system, as they are always tracked regardless of system configuration.